awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 If you have deleted your default VPC, find the identifier of the VPC that you want to use and replace the first block of code with this: `export VPC_ID="vpc-id"` where *vpc-id* is the identifier of your VPC.
 {{% /notice %}}

-1. **Subnet**: We are going to chose a subnet that belongs to the default VPC.
-    Run the following commands to retrieve your default VPC and then one of its subnets.
+1. **Subnet**: Run the following commands to retrieve your default VPC and then one of its subnets.
     To learn more about these APIs, see [describe vpcs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpcs.html) and [describe subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html).

     ```bash